KEAM Entrance Examination 2025

 - The aspiring candidates need to register on the CEE portal here.

-- Candidates need to furnish all the details in the Online Application.
+- Candidates must provide all the required details in the Online Application.

-- Pay the Application Fee Online using credit card/ debit card/ Internet Banking or using e-challan.
+- Pay the Application Fee online using a credit card, debit card, Internet Banking, or e-challan.

-- Upload the required documents including a recent colour photograph & scanned copy of signature and supporting documents (as required).
+- Upload the required documents, including a recent color photograph, scanned copy of signature, and any supporting documents (as required).

-- Save the confirmation page for future references.
+- Save the confirmation page for future reference.

 Documents to be uploaded

-- Class X certificate as Date of Birth Proof (All candidates)
+- Class X certificate as Date of Birth proof (for all candidates)

 Application Correction

-- Candidates will be provided with a facility to make corrections in their application form particulars.
+- Candidates will be provided with the facility to make corrections in their application form details.

-- It is a one-time facility and is extended to the candidates to avoid any hardship to them.
+- This is a one-time facility extended to candidates to avoid any hardship.

 Admit Card

-- The Admit Card for the Entrance Examination can be downloaded from the official CEE website after it’s announced.
+- The Admit Card for the Entrance Examination can be downloaded from the official CEE website once it is announced.

-- The candidates will have to enter their Application number and Date of Birth provided in the application form in order to download the admit card.
+- Candidates will need to enter their Application Number and Date of Birth, as provided in the application form, to download the admit card.

-- A printed copy of the downloaded admit card should be produced at the time of examination.
+- A printed copy of the downloaded admit card must be produced at the time of the examination.

 - Admit cards will not be sent by post from the Office of CEE.